 4. Minimize risk and reduce payment hassles

 Credit cards are simple and easy to use.
 No need to worry about whether your check will be accepted and no stress about the possibility of losing the cash in your wallet.
 Credit cards can be used almost anywhere, and they come with great fraud protection too.

-In the event your card is lost or stolen, your liability is capped at the first $50 of any fraudulent charges.
-So long as you notify your issuer in a timely manner, you will likely not be liable for any amount.
-On the other hand, if your wallet disappears with a couple hundred dollars inside, consider that money gone for good.
+In the event your card is lost or stolen, your liability is capped at the first $50 of any fraudulent charges and in many cases, you won't owe anything.
+The same protections to not apply to debit cards – your liability for debit card fraud depends on how quickly your report the fraud and you could find yourself on the hook for all the fraudulent charges.
+Likewise, if your wallet disappears with a couple hundred dollars inside, consider that money gone for good.

 5. Earn credit card rewards and perks

 Every month you have to put gas in your car, food on the table and clothes on your back.
 Wouldn't it be nice to save a little money on all those purchases?